Skip to content

 fun context(): Context;

-Returns Context Struct, that consists of:
+Returns Context struct, which consists of:

 FieldTypeDescription